PostHog/posthog.com/contents/docs/deployment/deploy-aws.md

 #### Check Your Firewall/Security Group if You Cannot Connect to a Port

-If you are unable to connect to a certain port, this might be due to the firewall or security group settings for your droplet.
+If you are unable to connect to a certain port, this might be due to the firewall or security group settings for your EC2 Instance.

 ##### Firewal Issues